mrjones2014/legendary.nvim/README.md

 </div>

-Define your keymaps, commands, and autocommands as simple Lua tables, building a legend at the same time.
+Define your keymaps, commands, and autocommands as simple Lua tables, building a legend at the same time (like VS Code's Command Palette).

 ![demo gif](https://user-images.githubusercontent.com/8648891/200827633-7009f5f3-e126-491c-88bd-73a0287978c4.gif) \
 <sup>Theme used in recording is [onedarkpro.nvim](https://github.com/olimorris/onedarkpro.nvim).
 The finder UI is handled by [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) via [dressing.nvim](https://github.com/stevearc/dressing.nvim).
 See [Prerequisites](#prerequisites) for details.</sup>